Please Keep Your Indoor Cats Indoors

 The Problem: Indoor Cats Outdoors

 There are more than 90 million pet cats in the U.S. and most of these spend at least part of their time roaming around outside.
 When you add to this number the millions of feral and stray cats that roam our cities, suburbs and rural areas, you start to see the damage they can do.
 Scientists estimate that free-roaming cats kill hundreds of millions of birds, small mammals, reptiles and amphibians each year.
-Download this free 4-page report titled “Domestic Cat Predation On Birds And Other Wildlife” to see how serious this problem is.
+Check out this Cats Indoors page titled “Domestic Cat Predation On Birds And Other Wildlife” to see how serious this problem is.

 Your Cat Doesn’t Want To Be Outside Either